ptalom/in-context-training-LLMs/README.md

     ```

 - `train.py` takes as argument a configuration yaml from `conf` and trains the corresponding model.

+## Training
 You can try `python src/train.py --config conf/matrix_completion.yaml` for a quick training run.

 ## Contributors
 - Patrick C. Talom